-Term Definition
+HHS The U.S. Department of Health and Human Services

+HPLC High performance liquid chromatography

+LC-MS Liquid chromatography-mass spectrometry

+LC-MS-MS Liquid chromatography tandem mass spectrometry

+LDTs Laboratory-developed tests

+MENA Middle East and North Africa

+Met Methionine

 MMA Methylmalonic acid

 MMADHC Methylmalonic aciduria and homocystinuria type D protein

 MRI Magnetic resonance imaging

 MTHFR Methylene tetrahydrofolate reductase

 MTR Methionine synthase

 MTRR Methionine synthase reductase

 NIH National Institutes of Health

 Phe Phenylalanine

 SAM S-adenosyl methionine

 tHcy Total homocysteine

 TT Homozygous state

+UPLC-

-UPLC-MS/MS Ultra performance liquid chromatography-tandem mass spectrometry
+MS/MS Ultra performance liquid chromatography-tandem mass spectrometry

-IV.
-Scientific Background
+V. Scientific Background

 Homocysteine (Hcy), a naturally occurring intermediary amino acid, is involved in multiple metabolic pathways, including the transsulfuration pathway as well as methionine (Met) metabolism.
-Classical homocystinuria, which results in an accumulation of Hcy and its metabolites in the blood and urine, is due to genetic mutations in cystathionine-\beta-synthase (CBS).
+Classic homocystinuria, which results in an accumulation of Hcy and its metabolites in the blood and urine, is due to genetic mutations in cystathionine-β-synthase (CBS).
 CBS is the enzyme responsible for the rate-limiting step of the transsulfuration pathway and is dependent on pyridoxine (vitamin B6) (Zhu et al., 2018).
 If this enzyme is blocked, the transsulfuration of Hcy and the accumulation of both Hcy and Met will be limited, as Met concentration is enhanced by remethylation.
 The disruption of the Met metabolic pathway, as shown in Figure 1 below (Zhu et al., 2018), prevents Hcy from being used properly; this creates in a buildup of Hcy and toxic by-products in the blood, with excess Hcy excreted in urine (Mazaheri et al., 2017).